-This week we celebrated National Measure Your Feet Day and if that sounds to you like a silly excuse for a celebration, I invite you to consider the following facts: up to 80% of men wear the wrong shoe size, and 90% of American women report owning at least one pair of shoes that fits poorly (yet they wear it anyways.)
+Today we celebrate National Measure Your Feet Day, and if that sounds to you like a silly excuse for a celebration, I invite you to consider the following facts: up to 80% of men wear the wrong shoe size, and 90% of American women report owning at least one pair of shoes that fits poorly (that they still slip into quite frequently.)

 Wearing supportive, properly fitted shoes can help you avoid these painful foot problems.
 So, how can you ensure a proper foot measurement and shoe fitting?

 Using a Brannock device—the silver contraption found in most shoe stores—will give you the fullest picture, since it measures the length and width of your foot as well as the length from the heel to the ball as well.
 That second measurement is crucial, because it determines where shoes bend and flex as you walk.